Beginning Moodle 2.0 Administration

 - UPDATE: Moodle 2.1 was released on July 1, 2011 and can now restore course files from backups made in v1.9.x.
 Student file restorations are not yet available but are expected to be included in v2.2 to be released November, 2011.

-- UPDATE Moodle v2.2 will restore courses and User data
+- UPDATE Moodle v2.2 will restore courses ( but no user files or data from 1.9 or earlier)

-- UPDATE Moodle v2.4 will NOT restore courses or User Data from any v1.9.xxx or earlier.
+- UPDATE Moodle v2.4 will NOT restore User Data from any v1.9.xxx or earlier.
 It is recommended that you install a v2.2.x and use that as a staging point.

 How do I look up the error logs in Moodle 2.x?